nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

     <!--HLF:-->

-[About-PowerShellFar.text][2] is the example of a large markdown file used for making HTML and HLF versions of the same documentation.
-Note that the HTML in this case is not just an intermediate file, it is also used as the manual.
+[About-PowerShellFar.text] is the example of a large markdown file used for making HTML and HLF versions of documentation.
+HTML in this case is not an intermediate file, it is also used as the manual.

 ---
 ### Demo